Our success is powered by your generosity

 When asked what her favorite things about volunteering are, Yuni shared:

-”Teamwork is good, then people are friendly.
+”Teamwork is good, the people are friendly.
 I know I’m always welcomed, highly appreciated, and complimented.
 That’s wonderful.

 I also know this park is used for education purposes and commemorates the local Tongva tribe.
 To me, not knowing much about American culture, that gives me a window to look into what has been going on in the town where I live.”